 - Dirty, Cogged, or Impaired Unit – Dust, debris, cobwebs, and spider webs can impair your detector’s ability to “judge” the air for smoke.
 Clean or replace your smoke alarm if it’s covered in dust or dirt, especially if it’s an exterior detector, as in the garage or carport.
 Contact a certified electrician and find out about professional installation.

 - Expired Smoke Detector – Smoke detectors have a lifespan of around 10 years.
 However, depending on the quality of the device and the installation, your unit may decide to give up the ghost as early as five years.
 Once your smoke detector begins to lose its ability to protect you and your family, it will beep randomly, alerting you that you must replace your unit.
 Now is a great time to contact a certified electrician and consider professional installation of your smoke detectors.

 Certified electricians understand just how essential it is to have working smoke detectors in your home.
 Your electrician can assess your home to ensure you are thoroughly protected.
 Placement of your smoke detectors is just as crucial as functionality, and part of the services provided by a professionally installation.

 Don’t second guess your safety.
 Professional installation by a certified electrician is the most thorough way to ensure your home is alarmed against fire and smoke.
 When your smoke detector is hard-wired to your home’s electrical system, and has battery back-up, you’re provided with much more than thorough protection against a devastating house fire, you’re provided peace of mind.

-If you’re experiencing trouble with your home or business’ smoke detectors, give the electricians at Hoffman Electrical a call!
+If you’re experiencing trouble with your home or business’ smoke detectors, give the electricians at Hoffman Electrical & A/C a call!